Fun Places to Go Pumpkin Picking in Long Island, New York

 What to Know About U-Pick Pumpkin Farms

 If you have never picked a pumpkin off the vine, there are some things you should know before you go!
-The first time I picked pumpkins from the vine, I had no idea what I was getting into, therfore I am here to help you learn from my mistakes!
+The first time I picked pumpkins from the vine, I had no idea what I was getting into, therefore I am here to help you learn from my mistakes!

 Firstly, those pumpkin vines have little sharp prickles.
 I would recommend having some type of gardening gloves with you along with some sheers to easily get them off the vine!